-Serves the greater East Desert Indio-Palm Springs-Yucca Valley-Twentynine Palms areas (Palm Desert and Yucca Valley LDS Stakes).
+Serves the greater East Desert Indio-Palm Springs-Yucca Valley-Twentynine Palms areas.

 Chapter Meeting: The Chemehuevi Clan (High Desert) meets on the first Wednesday of every month at the Faith Lutheran Church in Joshua Tree.
 The Agua Caliente Clan (Low Desert) meets on the first Thursday of every month at LDS Church in Palm Desert on Monterrey Ave.